stfc-sciml/e2e/case1/README.md

 ### Optimization options

-Several options can be passed to `relion_refine_mpi` commands using the environment variable `RELION_OPT_FLAGS`.
+The `-j` option for Relion can be set with the environment variable `RELION_CPUS_PER_TASK`.
+Several other optimization options can be passed to `relion_refine_mpi` commands using the environment variable `RELION_OPT_FLAGS`.
 Below is a list of common optimization flags from the Relion documentation:

 | Name                            | Description                                                                                                                                                                                                                  |   |
 |---------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---|